Immix

 PIR sensor trigger

 Where the event originated from a source that did not provide a snapshot (such as a PIR sensor) we will send the following event.
-The Input1 value will always be set to 9002 for a PIR triggered event.
+The Input1 value will always be set to the PIR ID plus 100000000

 <Alarm>